Have a citation? Check our holdings in the box above

 What about Table of Content alerts or RSS feeds?

-Some vendors add our proxy server prefix which enables off-campus linking to alerts, some do not.
-If the links you are provided with do not start with http://ezproxy.amherst.edu/login?url=, they will not work from off-campus.
+Some vendors add our proxy server prefix which enables off-campus linking to alerts, and some do not.
+If the links you're provided with don't start with http://ezproxy.amherst.edu/login?url=, they won't work from off-campus.
 You can copy and paste this prefix to the start of each link manually to allow links to work from off-campus.

-Hint: Add the prefix http://ezproxy.amherst.edu/login?url= to the address of any online journal or database to which the library subscribes from a bookmark in your browser or without navigating through the library website.
+Hint: Try adding the prefix http://ezproxy.amherst.edu/login?url= to the address of any online journal or database to which the library subscribes from a bookmark in your browser or without navigating through the library website.
 This should work for most, but ask us if you have problems.

 What about alumni access to library resources?